secureCodeBox/secureCodeBox/documentation/README.md

 # Documentation secureCodeBox

-This repository sources the [securecodebox.io] website.
-Our webpage is meant to provide an extensive documentation about our [secureCodeBox] and many helpful guides on how to start and operate it.
-The website is build with the [Docusaurus] Framework and hosted through [Netlify].
-All important decisions about this website are documented in our `/docs/architecture` folder in the [secureCodeBox] repo.
-If you want to contribute to our website, please follow the Style Guide down below.
+This repository sources the [SecureCodeBox website](https://securecodebox.io).
+The webpage provides extensive documentation on [Secure CodeBox](https://github.com/secureCodeBox/secureCodeBox), including guides on installation, configuration, and operation.
+The website is built with the [Docusaurus](https://docusaurus.io/) framework and hosted on [Netlify](https://www.netlify.com/).
+All important decisions regarding the website structure and documentation are recorded in the `/docs/architecture` folder in the [Secure CodeBox repository](https://github.com/secureCodeBox/secureCodeBox).
+If you want to contribute to the documentation, please follow the Style Guide below.

 ## How the Documentation is Structured and Organized

 Here we describe where which type of documentation goes:

-- We have two main documentation types:
-  1. Documentation for end users and
+### Main Documentation Types

+1. **End User Documentation** – Focused on installation, usage, and troubleshooting.
-  2. documentation for contributing developers.
+2. **Developer Documentation** – Guidelines for contributing developers.

-- The end user documentation provides groups of documents which are top level in the sidebar in this order:
-  - "Getting Started"
-  - "HowTos"
-  - "Scanners"
-  - "Hooks"
+### Sidebar Structure

+- **Getting Started** – Basic setup, installation, and first-time usage guides.

+- **Scanners** – Detailed documentation on different security scanners integrated with Secure CodeBox.

+- **Hooks** – Explanation of available hooks, their use cases, and how to develop custom hooks.

+- **How-Tos** – Step-by-step guides on specific use cases (e.g., configuring integrations, customizing scans).

-- The second type of documentation for contributing is below the group "Contributing".
+> **Note:** The second type of documentation for contributing is below the group "Contributing".
 We do not use the terms "guide" nor "tutorial" at the moment.

 ## Build and Run